• Skip to secondary menu

 FLAVOR is probably what’s missing and why many don’t enjoy eating vegetables!

-The secret is to FRY first to get crunchy texture and retain bright colors THEN blanche not the other way round which is what most traditional recipes tell you to do!
-When you blanche first, the vegetables become soft, lose their brightness and will be much harder to crisp them.
+The secret is to FRY first to get crunchy texture and retain bright colors THEN add liquid!
+NOT the other way round which is what most traditional recipes tell you to do!
+When you blanche first, the vegetables become soft, lose their brightness and you cannot crisp them up when they are soft.

 Multi colored cauliflower and broccoli florets